Integration of zope.testrunner-style test layers into py.test framework

 Integration of zope.testrunner-style test layers into the py.test framework

-This package is compatible with Python versions 2.6 and 2.7.
+This package is compatible with Python versions 2.7 and 3.5 - 3.7 including PyPy implementation.
 (To run its tests successfully you should use at least Python 2.7.4 because of a bug in earlier Python 2.7 versions.)

 Make sure your test files follow the conventions of py.test’s test discovery

 In particular, a file named tests.py will not be recognised.

 Add a buildout section to create the py.test runner:

 [buildout] parts += pytest [pytest] recipe = zc.recipe.egg eggs = gocept.pytestlayer pytest <YOUR PACKAGE HERE>

 gocept.pytestlayer registers itself as a py.test plugin.
 This way, nothing more is needed to run an existing Zope or Plone test suite.

 Version 2.1 reintroduced fixture.create() to be able to define the name of the generated to py.test fixtures.
 So it is possible to use them in function style tests.

 from .testing import FUNCTIONAL_LAYER import gocept.pytestlayer.fixture globals().update(gocept.pytestlayer.fixture.create( FUNCTIONAL_LAYER, session_fixture_name='functional_session', class_fixture_name='functional_class', function_fixture_name='functional'))

 This creates three fixtures with the given names and the scopes in the argument name.
 The session and class fixtures run setUp() and tearDown() of the layer if it has not been run before while the function fixture runs testSetUp() and testTearDown() of the layer.
 The function fixture depends on the session one.
 The fixtures return the instance of the layer.
 So you can use the functional fixture like this: